-Although is recently accepted by Western world, reflexology is a science practiced thousands of years ago by the Egyptian, Mayan and Incan civilizations.
+Although is recently accepted by Western world, reflexology is a science practised thousands of years ago by the Egyptian, Mayan and Inca civilizations.

 Modern reflexology has its origins in the late 1930s, in the person of “Dr. Eunice Ingham”, considered American promoter of modern reflexology.